stinkyfingers/importer/importer/README.txt

 **BaseVehicle_PartsNeeded
 SQL for inserting vcdb_VehicleParts.
 These vehicles are baseVehicles.
 Uses "old" Aries part numbers.

+**BaseVehiclesNeededInBaseVehicleTable
+Lists AAIABaseVehicleIDs for which there is no Curt BaseVehicleID - see BaseVehicleInserts...

+**BaseVehicleInserts
+Insert Statements (BaseVehicle table) for previsously non-existant BaseVehicles

+**UnknownBaseVehicle
+These are tricky - we are missing the aaia model or aaia make in the vcbd_Make or vcdb_Model tables.
+May be best to create these vehicles by hand.

 **SubmodelNeeded
 SQL for vehicles from the csv in which all submodels have the same array of parts and need a curt-centric VehicleID with config ID of 0.